Iron Bar Holdings, LLC v. Cape: Case background

-Mr. Grende confronted the hunters again, but when the hunters refused to leave the public land, Mr. Grende contacted the Wyoming Game and Fish Department (WGFD), which did not take action against the hunters.
-Mr. Grende then contacted the Carbon County sheriff's department, which initially declined to take action against the hunters.
-Mr. Grende finally contacted the Carbon County District Attorney office, and the DA advised the county sheriff to issue the hunters criminal trespass citations and told the WGFD to order the hunters to leave the area and not return.
+Grende confronted the hunters again, but when the hunters refused to leave the public land, Grende contacted the Wyoming Game and Fish Department (WGFD), which did not take action against the hunters.
+Grende then contacted the Carbon County sheriff's department, which initially declined to take action against the hunters.
+Grende finally contacted the Carbon County District Attorney office, and the DA advised the county sheriff to issue the hunters criminal trespass citations and told the WGFD to order the hunters to leave the area and not return.
 The hunters were later acquitted of the criminal trespassing charges by a jury.

 Wyoming District Court decision

 IBH also served the hunters in Wyoming District Court, seeking a summary judgment against the hunters.
-During disclosure, IBH alleged the hunters had caused between $7-9 million in damages from property diminution.
+During disclosure, IBH alleged the hunters had caused between $7–9 million in damages from property diminution.

 The large value sought for damages was interpreted as an intimidation tactic by Backcountry Hunters & Anglers, which had filed an amicus curiae brief in support of the hunters:

 [This disclosure] says things that have been unsaid for a long time.
 What they are saying is that they have the sole right to that public land and that if we the people have access to it, that diminishes the value of their ranch.
 That has not been said publicly, really ever.